Katelyn Rowland: North Carolina Courage, 2017–2021

 In January 2017, it was announced that the Western New York Flash has been sold to the ownership group of the Carolina Railhawks.
 The team re-located to Cary, North Carolina and was renamed North Carolina Courage.
 Rowland was named to the 2017 NWSL Second XI and nominated for NWSL Goalkeeper of the Year.

 In the 2018 NWSL season, Rowland started 18 games for North Carolina.
 She recorded 8 clean sheets, helping the Courage win their second straight NWSL Shield.
 In the play-offs, Rowland didn't play in the semi-final as she was recovering from a concussion, but returned to play in the NWSL Championship game.
 She recorded 3 saves, as the Courage defeated the Portland Thorns 3–0 to win the 2018 NWSL Championship.

 Kansas City Current, 2021-2022

 On July 22, 2021, the Kansas City Current (then KC NWSL) acquired Rowland in a trade with the North Carolina Courage.
 Kansas City acquired Rowland and teammates Hailie Mace and Kristen Hamilton in exchange for Amy Rodriguez and $60,000 in allocation money.

 Return to North Carolina Courage, 2022–2023

 After appearing in 4 games for the Current, Rowland was traded back to the North Carolina Courage along with $200,000 in allocation money and a first round pick in the 2023 NWSL Draft in exchange for Lynn Williams.

 Bay FC, 2024

+Rowland was selected by NWSL expansion team Bay FC in the 2024 NWSL expansion draft.

-Bay FC announced Rowland's retirement from professional soccer on February 14, 2025.
+Rowland was poised to return as Bay FC's starter in the 2025 season.
+On February 12, 2025, during preseason training, Bay FC announced Rowland's retirement from professional soccer.